 - We strongly recommend that you use an f1 instance as a RAM user.
 To avoid unwanted operations, you must authorize the RAM user to perform required actions only.
 You must create a role for the RAM user and grant temporary permissions to the role to access the OSS buckets.
 If you want to encrypt the IP address, grant the RAM user to use Key Management Service (KMS).
 If you want the RAM user to check permissions, authorize the RAM user to view the resources of an account.
 Before you begin, complete the following:

 - Create an f1 instance and add a security group rule to allow Internet access to SSH Port 22 of the instance.

-Note: Only the image we share with you can be used on an f1 instance.
+Note Only the image we share with you can be used on an f1 instance.
 For more information, see Create an f1 instance.

 - To operate an f1 instance as a RAM user, you must do the following operations:

 To configure the environment of FPGA Server Example, follow these steps.

 Run the following script to install the base environment.

 Step 3.
 Download the OpenCL Example